RebacaInc/abot_charm/abot-ims-basic/README.md

 The typical command for deploying Abot is as follows:

-> juju deploy --repository=~/charms local:trusty/abot
+> juju deploy cs:~abotcharm/trusty/abot-ims-basic

 Subsequently, it needs to be exposed using the following command.

-> juju expose abot
+> juju expose abot-ims-basic

 ## Adding Relations with ClearWater IMS charms

 The following relations should be added if the ClearWater IMS bundle is also installed in the setup.
-> juju add-relation abot dns
+> juju add-relation abot-ims-basic dns
-> juju add-relation abot clearwater-bono
+> juju add-relation abot-ims-basic clearwater-bono
+> juju add-relation abot-ims-basic:hss-prov clearwater-homestead:homestead-prov-user
-> juju add-relation abot clearwater-homestead
+> juju add-relation clearwater-homestead:hss abot-ims-basic:hss-abot

 # Using Abot